Home Storage Solution 101

 2. Assess Your Storage Needs

 Once you've decluttered, take a moment to assess what you need in terms of storage.
 Do you need more hanging space for clothes?
 Are your shoes piling up?
-Would baskets or bins help keep accessories organized?
+Would storage bins or baskets help keep accessories organized?
 Understanding how you use your closet and what types of items you store will help you create a personalized organization system.

 3. Maximize Hanging Space